Saksham28599/Saksham28599/README.md

 - 👯 I’m looking to collaborate on ...Linkedin
 - 🤔 I’m looking for help with ...Web Development
 - 💬 Ask me about ...Gaming(I love Battle Royales), PYTHON and Web Development
-- 📫 How to reach me: ...will be update soon....
+- 📫 How to reach me: ...will be updated soon....
 - 😄 Pronouns: ...He/His
 - ⚡ Fun fact: ...I Love My Love